Calling RoundCalling RoundSchedule a walkthrough

 Is Calling Round a medical device?

 You do, in full.
 Calling Round is a technology supplier.
-The provider retains all clinical governance, care planning, and patient relationship responsibilities.
-Our role is to deliver the call and document the conversation.
-Clinical decisions and escalations remain with your care management team.
+The provider retains governance, care planning, and client relationship responsibilities.
+Our role is to deliver or process the call and document the conversation.
+Care decisions remain with your team.

 How does pricing work over time?